sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-SnapshotMoveData specifies whether snapshot data should be moved.
+EXPERIMENTAL (if you do more than one backups, the following backups after the first are not automatically restorable, see https://github.com/vmware-tanzu/velero/issues/7057#issuecomment-2466815898 for the manual restore solution): SnapshotMoveData specifies whether snapshot data should be moved.
 Velero will create a new volume from the snapshot and upload the content to the storageLocation.

 ## .spec.distribution.modules.dr.velero.schedules.definitions.full.ttl